 The cracking and squeaking you are hearing comes as a result of the pipe expanding.
 Back in the day, plumbers used mechanical expansion pipes and then moved to coiled springs.
 These aren’t necessary in most cases today, you just need to find the place where the moving pipe is touching another piece of metal or wood.

 Still can’t seem to get your baseboard heat to quiet down?
-Contact the experts at Uptown Plumbing today and we’ll come by to take a look.
+Contact the experts at Hero Plumbing, Heating & Cooling today and we’ll come by to take a look.